What Size Pilot Hole For Any Screw – Pilot Hole Sizes

 Affiliate Disclaimer: I only endorse products I have personally used or come highly recommended by trusted peers.
 If you grab anything I mention using our referral links, I may get a small commission from Amazon or other third party sites at no extra cost to you.
 Thank you!

 I have inserted thousands of screws into timber over the years, and one thing that is always common with a good joint is, making sure the screws are inserted properly.
-Now, this seems an easy task but one question that always comes up is What size pilot hole should I Drill?
+Now, this seems an easy task but one question that always comes up is What size pilot hole should I drill?

 In this article, I will help you discover the perfect size pilot hole for any application and explain a few myths that are out there so keep reading to find out all you need to know about what size pilot hole should I drill.